 - Check the jumper pins on the UAV to make sure they are in the correct orientation.
 The figure below shows the jumper positions for each model.
 This can also be found in the instructions provided by The Brewing Academy.

-- Remove 4050 hex buffer chip (see motherboard photo below).
-You will not this further.
+- Remove the 4050 hex buffer chip (see motherboard photo below).
+You will not need this further.
 Install the provided socket if you need it.

 - Connect five wires to the UAV.
 You will need to loosen the tiny screws on the green connector at the end of the UAV.
 A tiny metal loop will descend as you loosen.
 Lower it just far enough that you can insert one exposed end of the wire.
 Then tighten.
 Insert each wire as shown below.
 I used a black wire for the ground (position 1) and white for composite video (2), yellow for luma (3), red for chroma (4), and blue for color (5).
 Note that the ground slot between red and blue (fifth from right) is skipped.

 - Solder the black and blue wires to the positions noted in the motherboard figure below.